weidai11/cryptopp/Readme.txt

 *** Side Channel Attacks ***

 Crypto++ attempts to resist side channel attacks using various remediations.
-We believe the library is hardened but the remdiations may be incomplete.
-The first line of defense uses hardware instructions when possible.
+We believe the library is mostly hardened but the remdiations may be incomplete.
+The first line of defense uses hardware instructions when possible for block ciphers, hashes and other primitives.
+Hardware acceleration remediates many timing attacks.
 The library also uses cache-aware algoirthms and access patterns to minimize leakage.

-If you suspect or find an information leak then please report it.
+Some of the public key algorithms have branches and some of the branches depend on data that can be private or secret.
+The branching occurs in some field operations like exponentiation over integers and elliptic curves.
+The branching has been minimized but not completely eliminated.

 Crypto++ does not enagage Specter remediations at this time.
 The GCC options for Specter are -mfunction-return=thunk and -mindirect-branch=thunk, and the library uses them during testing.
 If you want the Specter workarounds then add the GCC options to your CXXFLAGS when building the library.

+If you suspect or find an information leak then please report it.

 *** Documentation and Support ***